Robert Wallace (professor)

-Robert Wallace FRSE FLS FRGS (24 June 1853 – 17 January 1939) was Scottish professor of agriculture who worked at the Royal Agricultural College, Cirencester and at the University of Edinburgh where he helped establish agricultural education.
+Robert Wallace FRSE FLS FRGS (24 June 1853 – 17 January 1939) was a Scottish professor of agriculture who worked at the Royal Agricultural College, Cirencester and at the University of Edinburgh where he helped establish agricultural education.
 He travelled around the British colonies, examining agriculture and livestock husbandry, and wrote numerous books and contributed several entries related to farming for the 11th edition of Encyclopaedia Britannica.

 Life

 Wallace was born on 24 June 1853 in the ancestral family home, Wallace Hall in Glencairn, Dumfriesshire, the second son of Susan Reid and her husband, Samuel Wallace, a gentleman farmer.
 He was educated at Tynron Parish School and then Hutton Hall Academy near Bankend.
 He then studied at the University of Edinburgh graduating with an MA around 1872.
 He then spent ten years farming his father's estates along with his brother Samuel Williamson Wallace (1855–1932) who became director of agriculture for the state of Victoria in Australia in 1902.